 4. Eyebrow tweezing

-For many men, basic eyebrow tweezing – in which you pluck individual hair from your ‘brows with a tweezer – is sufficient for keeping things trim and neat.
+For many men, basic eyebrow tweezing – in which you pluck individual hair from your brows with a tweezer – is sufficient for keeping things trim and neat.
 This is mostly because men don’t need to get that perfectly groomed eyebrow shape to look good.
 A little bit of shaping and maintenance can do wonders to create a professional look.

 On the downside, tweezing can take time and it’s not all that comfortable, if not a bit painful at times.

 But, if you need only to remove minimal hair, particularly the stray follicles that stand out from the rest of the ‘brow, then tweezing is a good option.